-Credits: 1.0 English credit (0.5 per semester)\ Grade Levels: 9 - 12
+Credits: 1.0 English credit (0.5 per semester) Grade Levels: 9 - 12

+Prerequisites: Recommendation of IEP team.

-Other: \1.0 credit (0.5 per semester)
+Other: 1.0 credit (0.5 per semester)

 May be repeated as needed.

 Based on students' individual goals and objectives, this class will address basic reading skills to build fluency and comprehension.